Cosmic-Ide/Cosmic-IDE/README.md

 - Open and edit projects with tabs, a file explorer, autosave, and rich code intelligence.
 - See errors, completions, hover information, signatures, references, and navigation from supported language servers.
+- Install packages directly from the Arch Linux ARM repositories through pacman, giving you access to a broad ecosystem of development tools and utilities inside Cosmic IDE.
 - Build, test, run, and inspect Gradle output without leaving the editor.
 - Clone repositories and use common Git actions such as pull, push, commit, branch, and checkout.
 - Work in an interactive Linux terminal with familiar command-line tools.